 In the apartment itself is the sound of drums relayed by tinny speakers.
 That Maserati performance, the mesmerising one, in the basement, with Jerry Fuchs centre stage, in a place, thousands of miles away, from a performance that took place many years ago.
 The clip is viewed repeatedly, re-played, re-posted, re-framed.
 Clicks and taps, live edits, and all the while the rice steamer is spluttering, the tomatoes on the veranda are ripening and rain is tapping out its own furious rhythms on the window panes.

+Fig 1: Woodside Multi (2017), P. Macklin

+Fig 2: Cedar Court (2017) P. Macklin

-The tower was originally constructed either as part ofconsequence a Comprehensive Redevelopment programme .
-Comprehensive , or what laterto be the wholesaleor a subjective and clearance.
+The tower was originally constructed as a consequence of the part of the city it occupied being designated a Comprehensive Development Area (CDA).
+Comprehensive development, or what later appeared to be the wholesale destruction of a community.
 The block had its fiftieth anniversary several years ago.
-At that time it enjoyed an extensive refurbishment programme, the installation of new, silent and reliable lifts that stopped on every floor; extended balconies; enhanced thermal efficiency, but nothing on the scale that was to follow.
+At that time it enjoyed an extensive refurbishment, the installation of new, silent and reliable lifts that stopped on every floor; extended balconies; enhanced thermal efficiency, but nothing on the scale that was to follow.
 Through now triple-glazed window units the rig is visible.
 It was an emergency addition to the block, and has come to serve as a sky-garden, a street, and a means of escape.
 It has revolutionised ways of living by offering significant additional space to every apartment, the exact equivalent of each homes interior footprint, but on the outside, and in most cases, high off of the ground.
 It is magnificent.
-On it are real flowers, cascading everywhere over the balustrades, inside, there are flowers too, they're even better than real.
-Heavy, pale roses and peony, petals weighed down, always beautifully lit and in residents favourite colours.
+On it are real flowers, cascading everywhere over the balustrades, inside, there are flowers too: they're even better than real.
+Heavy, pale roses and peony, petals weighed down, always beautifully lit and in the residents favourite colours.
 They adorn the walls and upholstery.
 The blooms move slowly, imperceptibly, in loops, swaying at a snail’s pace, in some silent breeze.
 This week it might be decorative motifs that are in vogue, next week, being mid-winter, the trend might be to opt for something more subdued, geometric interpretations follow, then randomly generated forms, perhaps created by someone in a similar building, in another part of the world.

 Drones deliver everything, of varying sizes and capacities, each with its own unique silhouette, they land on the exoskeletal service rig that now encapsulates the tower.
 Each level of the building has a dedicated perimeter platform with localised bays enabling the vehicles to dock and distribute their cargo, which consists of everything: groceries and musical instruments; books and medical supplies; clothing and bartered items.
 In between sorties they hover around the place in flocks, like birds, vast clouds formed from hundreds of dark silhouettes with uniform trajectories waltzing across the sky, visible from the duplex.
 Like the electric, self-driving cars and trucks that speed bumper to bumper along the motorway at the base of the block they are almost silent devices, which is just as well as they constantly criss-cross the city skyline preparing to encircle and lock into their destinations.
 Occasionally one will peel-off en route, jettison its payload, then rejoin the throng.
 They cast their own particular shadows that dance over walls and across ceilings and floors.
 Some people love shopping, some people love sharing and both have become spectacular.